codysearle/quest-guide-backend/README.md

-Recipe Organizer
+Monster Hunter Quest Guide
 ================

-My recipe organizer is awesome!
-No really, it's the best one.

-This is a new change to my code.
+This project is a visual guide to all the quests in Monster Hunter 4 Ultimate.